-By most metrics, 2017 was hardly a banner year for brick-and-mortar retailers.
-A record high rate of store closures paired with the expanding market share of ecommerce-only retailers cast a dark shadow over some of the most formidable shopping mall mainstays of decades past.
+By most metrics, the last couple of years have not been kind to brick-and-mortar retailers.
+A record high rate of store closures paired with the expanding market share of e-commerce-only retailers is casting a dark shadow over some of the most formidable shopping mall mainstays of decades past.

 Target’s success can be attributed in part to its robust investment in its digital presence.
-Early in 2017, the retailer unveiled a plan to pour $7 billion into a number of initiatives designed to help it adapt to the modern retail era — foremost among them, a dramatic expansion of its ecommerce platform.
-According to CNBC, this investment has already paid tremendous dividends, with Target’s digital sales increasing by over 40 percent during the second quarter of this year alone.
+Early in 2017, the retailer unveiled a plan to pour $7 billion into a number of initiatives designed to help it adapt to the modern retail era — foremost among them, a dramatic expansion of its e-commerce platform.

 “I think you’re seeing winners and losers right now in retail,” Cornell concedes.
 “We took a path that said we are going to invest in the long-term.”
 This, ultimately, is the salient point of Target’s success story.
 If retailers want to take advantage of the budding retail renaissance, they must consider the long-term implications of their short-term decisions, beginning with how they utilize data to build meaningful customer relationships.